phetsims/perennial/doc/automated-maintenance-process.md

 NOTE: This is an outline.
 Details for each step will be listed below in this document.

-Before starting, ensure you have a clean working copy, and:
+Before starting, ensure you have a clean working copy.
+Run `cd perennial; node js/scripts/main-pull-status.js --allBranches` to pull all repos and release branches.
+Then:

 0. This process can take a lot of time, all the while taking over every repo checked out.
 It may be nice to use separate device besides your primary development environment.
 Or checkout a separate clone of phet repos, and use them for